LiterallyTheOne/atmega32_lab/docs/session_4.md

 ### `MCUCSR`

 `MCUCSR` stands for `MCU Control and Status Register`.
+The only thing that we should know in this table is `ISC2`.
+This register can handle how `interrup2` will be triggerd (Falling edge or rising edge).

 | bit           | 7   | 6    | 5 | 4       | 3       | 2       | 1       | 0       |
 |---------------|-----|------|---|---------|---------|---------|---------|---------|